ClassiCube/ClassiCube/readme.md

 ##### Using Visual Studio (command line)
 1. Use 'Developer Tools for Visual Studio' from Start Menu
-2. Navigate to directory with game's source code
+2. Navigate to the directory with ClassiCube's source code
 3. Enter `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`

 ##### Using MinGW-w64
 I am assuming you used the installer from https://sourceforge.net/projects/mingw-w64/
 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
-3. Navigate to directory with game's source code
+2. Navigate to the directory with ClassiCube's source code
 4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using MinGW
 I am assuming you used the installer from https://osdn.net/projects/mingw/
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
-3. Navigate to directory with game's source code
+2. Navigate to the directory with ClassiCube's source code
 4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using TCC
 I am assuming you used `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/
 1. Extract the .zip file
-2. In `ExtMath.C`, change `fabsf` to `fabs` and `sqrtf` to `sqrtf`
+2. In `ExtMath.c`, change `fabsf` to `fabs` and `sqrtf` to `sqrtf`
 3. In TCC's `include/math.h`, remove the inline definition for `fabs` at around line 217
 4. In TCC's `lib/kernel32.def`, add missing `RtlCaptureContext`
 5. Add missing include files from `winapi-full-for-0.9.27.zip` as required